BruceWind/StockSignalWatch/README.md

 ## StockSignalWatch

 StockSignalWatch is a Python-based tool for analyzing stock market data and generating technical indicators.
-This repository performs specific calculations to determine whether several indicators exceed expected values.
+This repository performs specific calculations with **Github-Actions** to determine whether several indicators exceed expected values.
 If they do, it will send you a notification.

 In summary, it will tell you when to buy or sell.